suits-sandals/siren/README.md

         - grunt-criticalcss : Determines the critical CSS for different templates and delivers style sheets with just the critical CSS to be inlined
         - grunt-contrib-yuidoc : For autogenerating Javascript documentation as formated in the comments
 		- grunt-perfbudget : For running automated performance budget tests
+		- grunt-manifest : For autocreating the .appcache manifest
 6. config.rb
 	- The Compass configuration file.
 	- Processed CSS is compressed by default but can be processed normally for debugging.